Does Medicare Cover Air Conditioners ?

 Programs and waivers which offer greater latitude in what they consider to be durable medical equipment

-The beneficiary of these programs is allowed, with the help of an appointed financial advisor, to purchase items which are necessary to them maintaining their indepence with their budget.
+A beneficiary of these programs is allowed, with the help of an appointed financial advisor, to purchase items which are necessary to them maintaining their independence, with their budget.

-All types of equipment which are allowed if they are medically necessary, and vital to the particpants continued independence.
+All types of equipment are allowed, if they are medically necessary, and vital to the participant’s continued independence.

 You can find out more about Medicaid Self Direction if you click here.